 Any word yet on when you’ll have it back?

 Nope.
 We’re waiting on MLGW updates.

 And as the hours ticked by without power, decisions were being made.
 The MLGW estimates coming in said that it would be up to a week – a week – before power could be fully restored in all areas.
-What do we do with all that food?
+What do we do with all that food in the fridge?
 How hot is it going to get today?
 How many hours or days do you think we can tolerate without our air conditioning?
 How do we handle Tuesday when we have to go back to work?
-First World Problems.

 And for those without renter’s or homeowner’s insurance, the situation was no mere inconvenience; it was life-altering.
 Instead of a few days of What do we do with the food in our freezer? it was Where are we going to live?
 How am I going to feed my family?